nightblade9/SonicBoom/README.md

 * [Handling playback stopped](Docs/PlaybackStopped.md)
 * [Understanding WaveStream, IWavePlayer and ISampleProvider](Docs/WaveProviders.md)

+## Contributing

+### Architectural Goals

+The technical goals of Sonic Boom are:

+- Maintain as minimal a version of NAudio as we can
+- Keep up to date with NAudio, including new versions and PRs/fixes
+- Try to keep the included NAudio as close to the upstream version as we can
+- Make changes to the SonicBoom layer as much as possible

+ e.g. if we want to implement looped playback, we'll implement it in `SonicBoom`, not `NAudio`.

 ## FAQ

-**Q: Why does this exist?**
+### Q: Why does this exist?
-**A:** Because, as of 2025, there is no maintained cross-platform audio library that you can use in .NET 8+ to play OGG files.
+As of 2025, there is no actively-maintained cross-platform audio library that you can use in .NET 8+ to play OGG files.
 I'm not an audio expert by any means; the .NET community needs to pick up where NAudio left off.

 ## Credits